Tracy K. Smith

 Tracy K. Smith was born in Falmouth, Massachusetts, on April 16, 1972, and raised in Fairfield, California.
 She studied at Harvard University, where she joined the Dark Room Collective, a reading series for writers of color, created by Sharan Strange in 1988.
 She went on to receive her MFA from Columbia University.

-Smith is the author of the memoirs To Free the Captives: A Plea for the American Soul (Knopf, 2023) and Ordinary Light (Knopf, 2015), as well as five poetry collections, including Such Color: New and Selected Poems (Graywolf Press, 2021), which was awarded the 2022 New England Book Award in Poetry; Wade in the Water (Graywolf Press, 2018), winner of the 2019 Anisfield-Wolf Book Award in Poetry, and shortlisted for the 2018 T. S. Eliot Prize.
-Her debut collection, The Body’s Question (Graywolf Press, 2003), won the Cave Canem Poetry Prize in 2002.
-Her second book, Duende (Graywolf Press, 2007), won the 2006 James Laughlin Award from the Academy of American Poets.
-Her collection Life on Mars (Graywolf Press, 2011) won the 2012 Pulitzer Prize for Poetry.
-She also edited the anthology American Journal: Fifty Poems for Our Time (Graywolf Press, 2018).
-She is also the author of the memoir To Free the Captives: A Plea for the American Soul (Knopf, 2023).
+Smith is the author of five poetry collections: Such Color: New and Selected Poems (Graywolf, 2021), which was awarded the 2022 New England Book Award in Poetry; Wade in the Water (Graywolf, 2018), winner of the 2019 Anisfield-Wolf Book Award in Poetry and short-listed for the 2018 T. S. Eliot Prize; Life on Mars (Graywolf, 2011), winner of the 2012 Pulitzer Prize for Poetry; Duende (Graywolf, 2007), winner of the 2006 James Laughlin Award; and The Body’s Question (Graywolf, 2003), winner of the Cave Canem Poetry Prize in 2002.
+She is the editor of the anthology American Journal: Fifty Poems for Our Time (Graywolf Press, 2018).

 A starred review of Smith’s work in Publisher’s Weekly noted her “lyric brilliance and political impulses.”
 A review of The Body’s Question in The New York Times Book Review stated,

-The most persuasively haunted poems here are those where [Smith] casts herself not simply as a dutiful curator of personal history but a canny medium of fellow feeling and the stirrings of the collective unconscious...it’s this charged air of rapt apprehension that gives her spare, fluid lines their coolly incantatory tenor.
+The most persuasively haunted poems here are those where [Smith] casts herself not simply as a dutiful curator of personal history but a canny medium of fellow feeling and the stirrings of the collective unconscious ... it’s this charged air of rapt apprehension that gives her spare, fluid lines their coolly incantatory tenor.

 Smith is the recipient of the 2014 Academy of American Poets Fellowship.
 About Smith, Academy of American Poets Chancellor Toi Derricotte said: